 Men In contrast to the women, the male figures are rarely turned frontally

 towards the viewer.
-Instead, they turn in the opposite direction or are so enmeshed in the
+Instead, they turn in the opposite direction or are so enmeshed in

 space of the painting that looking or turning outward is impossible.
-Driven by a desire to
+Driven by a desire

-flee, „Laufender Mann” (Running Man) seems to rush head-over-heels into emptiness, which may
+flee, „Laufender Mann” (Running Man) seems to rush head-over-heels into emptiness,

 be a visual representation of uncertainty.
-Is it despair, and the desire to press the reset
+Is it despair, and the desire to press the

-button on life, to escape back to the beginning where nothing was lost, nothing gambled away
+button on life, to escape back to the beginning where nothing was lost, nothing gambled

 – and where one yet knew the possibility of doing so?
-Or is it rather the dynamic outburst
+Or is it rather the dynamic

 of a young man enticed by life, by future heroism and the desire to do glorious deeds?